1. Academic Validation

 Abstract

 Aims: To determine whether allelic variants of the Cystatin C gene CST3 are genetically associated with exudative age related macular degeneration (ARMD).
-Cystatin C is a cysteine Protease inhibitor that regulates the activity of Cathepsin S, a Protease with central regulatory functions in retinal pigment epithelial cells.
+Cystatin C is a cysteine protease inhibitor that regulates the activity of Cathepsin S, a protease with central regulatory functions in retinal pigment epithelial cells.

 Methods: CST3 of 167 patients with exudative ARMD was genotyped by using polymerase chain reaction of genomic DNA and restriction Enzyme digestion with KspI and compared with those of 517 control subjects.
 Patients and controls were white.